San Francisco Municipal Railway: 1970s and 1980s: Construction and reorganization

 Muni adopted some policies to alleviate future service issues due to an aged fleet.
 They would stagger bus purchases so not as large a portion of the fleet would hit retirement age at once.
 They would arrange for mid-life rebuilds to keep the buses more serviceable in their final years.
 And they would work to reduce the role of diesels in the total operation.
 Three trunk diesel lines were converted to trolley bus service in the next twelve years.

 But these efforts have not been as successful as hoped.
 Out of necessity most of the fleet, 330 standard bus equivalents out of 506, were replaced in just two years in 1985–1986.
 (Standard bus equivalents factor the 30-foot and 60-foot into their equivalent capacity in 40-foot buses).
 And seven years passed without any new buses coming on board before Muni started its next full diesel fleet replacement cycle in 1999.
 This was fourteen years after the previous cycle instead of the twelve years that buses are designed to last.
 Muni is now aware that they must expect to keep diesel buses past their design life and have also found that funds granted for mid-life rebuilds require that the buses be kept longer still.
 As the fleet replacement cycle begins again in 2013, Muni has arranged for life-extending rebuilds of 142 buses, by count over 30% of the fleet.

-In September 1982, the cable car system was shut down for 21 months for rebuilding, and there were massive line reorganizations as Muni restructured their route network to provide stronger cross-town services.
+In September 1982, the cable car system was shut down for 21 months for rebuilding, and subsequent massive line reorganizations occurred to provide stronger cross-town services.

 In 1983, Muni temporarily ran streetcars down Market Street as part of the San Francisco Historic Trolley Festival, initially conceived of as a substitute attraction for tourists during the one summer when no cable cars would be in operation.
 The service became so popular that the festival was repeated for several years following.
 Anticipating the return of permanent streetcar service on Market Street, Muni began rehabilitating tracks in 1987, a process that culminated in the opening of the F line in 1995.

 The first modern Muni shelter was installed in front of the War Memorial Opera House in 1987.